jerodriguezs/jerodriguezs.github.io/_pages/research.md

 ## Working Papers and Ongoing Research

-- Counseling for Change: How School Counselors Shape Discipline Outcomes in Secondary Education.
+- Beyond Punishment: How School Counselors Shape Disciplinary Practices in Secondary Schools.

 - Impact of Tech-Based Parent Information on Learning: Experimental Evidence from School Closures in Nepal and the Philippines.
   [*with N. Angrist and C. Cullen*]